The York Artifacts Gallery

 In April 2006 The Sergeant York Discovery Expedition (SYDE) turned its effort toward the forest and began the quest to find evidence.
 Evidence that would prove the claims of a Medal of Honor citation, sworn affidavits, diaries, books and war records in both American and German archives, that Alvin C. York did what he said he did on 8 OCT 1918 and in so doing find and mark the "York Spot".

-Colonel Douglas Mastriano, Co-Founder of SYDE and chief researcher, has spent years researching the pages of history from the US archives to those in Ulm, Potsdam, Stuttgart, and Freiberg.
+Colonel Douglas Mastriano, Co-Founder of SYDE and chief researcher, spent over 20 years researching Alvin York from the pages of history in the US archives to those in Ulm, Potsdam, Stuttgart, and Freiberg.
 His research is unmatched in the subject of York's actions in the Argonne and with that knowledge, he brings an added and necessary talent, a trained eye for military tactics and battlefield reconstruction.

 Col. Douglas Mastriano Biography